3r08r/Discordantiphishing/README.md

  And again big thanks to @Dogino and his Phishing-Url list with out it this bot wouldnt get new phsihing links targetting discord

+ tracking channel is set via the !set_tracking_channel "id" command working on making it a slash command